Azure-Samples/managed-disk-dotnet-create-virtual-machine-using-custom-image/README.md

 ---
-services: Managed
+services: Compute
-platforms: .Net
+platforms: dotnet
 author: anuchandy
 ---

-# Getting Started with Managed - Create Virtual Machine Using Custom Image From VM - in .Net #
+# Getting started with creating a virtual machine using a custom image #

           Azure Compute sample for managing virtual machines -
            - Create an un-managed virtual machine from PIR image with data disks